s-toolkit/ai-summarizer-nvda-addon/README.md

 - **Threaded Processing**: Summarization runs in a separate thread to keep the UI responsive.

 ## Key Features
-- **AI-Powered Summarization**: Uses the Google Gemini API for high-quality content summarization.
+- **AI-Powered Summarization**: introduces AISummarizer v2.5 for high-quality content summarization.
 - **Accessible Interface**: Fully compatible with NVDA, with keyboard gestures and screen reader feedback.
-- **Error Handling**: Robust error messages for unsupported file formats, network issues, or API failures.
+**transcription**: now v2.5 can transcribe the audios and videos.
-- **Regeneration Capability**: Allows users to regenerate summaries without re-uploading files.
+**text extraction** v2.5 can extract the text from an image.

 ## Gestures
 - **NVDA+Alt+N**: Opens the AI Summarizer dialog.